miqraeng/simpleline/README.md

 ```

 Pass two HTML/SVG elements to `SimpleLine` constructor.
 Then a line with arrow is drawn between those elements.
-You can also pass the html id of those elements and the cosntructor will look up the html elements
+You can also pass the html id of those elements and the constructor will look up the html elements

 ```js
 const line = new SimpleLine(startElement, endElement, options);